LeanderCS/flask-inputfilter/docs/source/options/condition.rst

 Overview
 --------

-Conditions are added using the ``_conditions`` class attribute.
+Conditions are added using the ``condition()`` declarative.
 They evaluate the combined input data, ensuring that inter-field dependencies and relationships (such as equality, ordering, or presence) meet predefined rules.

 Example
 -------